 Employment Law Consultant

 Ruth graduated in 1999 with a Degree in Law with honours and is a highly-experienced HR and employment law advisor.
-Prior to joining Quest, in 2010, Ruth worked in various roles where she has advised on employment law; worked for a national consultancy business as HR/employment law advisor and worked as a claimant representative for seven years which involved managing cases from the start through to representation at Employment Tribunal.
-In total she has 18 years employment law experience.
+Prior to joining Quest in 2010 Ruth worked in various roles where she has advised on employment law.
+She has worked for a national consultancy business as HR/employment law advisor and worked as a claimant representative which involved managing cases from the start through to representation at Employment Tribunal.
+Ruth has more than 18 years employment law experience.